BiteenMatlab/SMALL-LABS/README.md

 # SMALL-LABS

-SMALL-LABS is an algorithm to do real background subtraction of single molecule imaging movies so that the molecules can be fit and their intensity accurately measured even in the presence of an arbitrarily complex low frequency fluorescent background.
+The SMALL-LABS (Single-Molecule Accurate Localization by Local Background Subtraction) algorithm, accurately locates and measures the intensity of single molecules, regardless of the shape or brightness of the background.

-The program can also do fitting without doing background subtraction.
+The program can also fit single molecules without doing background subtraction.
 See the User Guide for more details.

 Written by Benjamin P Isaacoff at the University of Michigan.

 ## Installation

 Download the entire folder and unzip if you downloaded the .zip folder.
-Change the working directory in Matlab to this folder and call the functions in the command window as described in the User Guide.
+Change the working directory in Matlab to this folder and call the functions in the Matlab command window as described in the User Guide.

 ## Usage